gergo85/oc-quick-edit/README.md

-##Euick Edit plugin for October CMS
+##Quick Edit plugin for October CMS
 This plugin added a quick edit widget for content of CMS pages.

 ###Available languages